Get 80% off your plan for your first 3 months*

 2. Categorize your transactions

 Categorizing transactions means sorting each entry into the appropriate accounting category.
-Common categories include:
+Proper categorization ensures accurate financial reports and correct tax filings.

 Accounting software often comes with a default chart of accounts that you can use, or you can create your own.
-It may be a good idea to involve an accountant or bookkeeper in setting up your chart of accounts, as your choices will affect your ability to analyze your business's income and spending.
+Consider involving an accountant or bookkeeper in setting up your chart of accounts, as your choices will affect your ability to analyze your business's income and spending.

 Examples of recorded transactions